๐ŸŒฐ Ohio Eviction Notice Laws

 โฐ 30 Days

-For most lease violations that can be corrected, Ohio Revised Code ยง 5321.11 requires landlords to give tenants a reasonable time to remedy the violation before terminating the tenancy.
-While the statute says “reasonable time,” courts typically interpret this as 30 days for most curable violations.
+For most lease violations that can be corrected, ORC ยง 5321.11 requires landlords to give tenants a reasonable time (typically 30 days) to remedy the violation.
+The notice must describe the violation and inform the tenant that failure to cure will result in termination.

 Common curable violations requiring 30-day notice: